 “And it’s unsustainable if we don’t actually carry out more actions on the preventative side and I want to dedicate greater resources to public health awareness.”

 His remarks are likely to stoke tensions within the coalition at Stormont, with the UUP’s Michael McGimpsey, health minister before the election, having previously threatened to resign over cuts imposed on his department by finance minister Sammy Wilson – cuts which McGimpsey argued filled him with “dread” over the likely consequences on the health service.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.